-- 1. Turn on the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
-Press f10 to enter BIOS Setup. - Use a pointing device or the arrow keys to select Security > DriveLock password, and then press enter. - 4.
+- Turn on the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - Press f10 to enter BIOS Setup.
+2. - Use a pointing device or the arrow keys to select Security > DriveLock Password, and then press enter. - 4.
 Use a pointing device or the arrow keys to select an internal hard drive, and then press enter. - 5.
 Use a pointing device or the arrow keys to select Disable protection. - 6.
-Type your master password, and then press enter. - 7.
-To save your changes and exit Computer Setup, click Save in the lower-left corner of the screen, and then follow the on-screen instructions.
+Type your master password, and then press enter. - To save your changes and exit Computer Setup, click the Save icon in the lower-left corner of the screen, and then follow the on-screen instructions.

-Use the arrow keys to select File > Save changes and exit, and then press enter.
+Use the arrow keys to select File > Save Changes and Exit, and then press enter.